GabeConway/PyWeatherApp/README.md

 You will need an open weather map API key, found here - https://openweathermap.org/

 # Quick Setup
-1 - Install API key in config.ini
+1 - Install API key in config.ini \n
-2 - install requirements.txt if needed
+2 - install requirements.txt if needed \n
-3 - Start the app with "streamlit run main.py"
+3 - Start the app with "streamlit run main.py" \n

 # Configuration
 Here is what you can change in config.ini